-- Help children to understand and manage their emotions and social experiences - Help children to form and maintain positive relationships - Be curious and accepting of behaviour, ensuring children feel comfortable sharing worries with adults - Encourage children to be confident; help promote their self-esteem, their self-identity and optimism - Help children to develop resilience and ways of coping with setbacks - Help children learn how they can maintain positive mental health and where they can go if they need help and support - Recognise the importance of promoting the mental health and wellbeing of all staff
+- Help children to understand and manage their emotions and social experiences. - Help children to form and maintain positive relationships. - Recognise that behaviour is driven by emotions. - Be curious and accepting of behaviour, ensuring children feel comfortable sharing worries with adults. - Encourage children to be confident; help promote their self-esteem, their self-identity and optimism. - Help children to develop resilience and ways of coping with setbacks. - Help children learn how they can maintain positive mental health and where they can go if they need help and support. - Recognise the importance of promoting the mental health and wellbeing of all staff